 The much-awaited rainy season is finally here!
-While monsoon does bring some respite from the sweltering hot summer days, it is known to be accompanied by the risk of foodborne diseases, infections and allergies.
-The high humidity levels lower the body’s ability to digest food, which is why additional care and precaution is required to stay healthy during monsoons.
-Here are a few monsoon care tips that will help you remain in the pink of health by keeping germs, bacteria and other monsoon-related health problems at bay.
+While monsoon does bring some respite from the sweltering hot summer days, it is known to be accompanied by the risk of foodborne diseases, infections, and allergies.
+The high humidity levels lower the body’s ability to digest food, which is why additional care and precaution are required to stay healthy during monsoons.
+Here are a few monsoon care tips that will help you remain in the pink of health by keeping germs, bacteria, and other monsoon-related health problems at bay.

-- One of the foremost steps towards health care in monsoon season is to ensure you drink only filtered or boiled water to reduce the risk of water-borne diseases like diarrhoea and cholera.
+- One of the foremost monsoon health care tips towards health care in monsoon season is to ensure you drink only filtered or boiled water to reduce the risk of water-borne diseases like diarrhoea and cholera.
 Carry a bottle filled with purified water with you at all times to avoid buying it from vendors.
 Additionally, you can drink lots of herbal, chamomile or ginger tea to aid digestion and boost immunity.

-- Increase your intake of probiotics such as yogurt, buttermilk, cheese etc. to facilitate the growth of good bacteria in the gut, which supports nutrition absorption.
+- Keeping your diet proper is one of the key rainy season health tips.
+Increase your intake of probiotics such as yogurt, buttermilk, cheese, etc. to facilitate the growth of good bacteria in the gut, which supports nutrition absorption.

 - Light, home-cooked food eaten in moderation is most suitable for the season as it is easy to digest.
 Choose lighter cooking oils such as olive or sunflower oil.

 - Eat bitter foods like bitter gourd, bottle gourd, neem, etc. These play a huge role in providing proper health care during monsoon.
 They also improve your immunity and digestion.
-Having boiled or steamed vegetables in place of raw ones also reduces the risk of stomach infections.
+Having boiled or steamed vegetables instead of raw ones also reduces the risk of stomach infections.

-- Limit your consumption of white, refined sugar as it may lead to inflammation and promote the growth of bad bacteria; upsetting the precarious balance of the gut microbe.
+- Limit your consumption of white, refined sugar as it may lead to inflammation and promote the growth of harmful bacteria; upsetting the precarious balance of the gut microbe.